ua-snap/align-wrf-modis/README.md

 Align WRF-downscaled reanalysis (ERA-Interim) and GCM (GFDL-CM3, NCAR-CCSM4) data with MODIS LST data (MOD11A2) in time and space.
 Currently, only the WRF TSK variable is supported.

 The processing of MODIS LST and 1km WRF TSK data developed for the SERDP Fish and Fire project is done via the `alignment_pipeline` directory.
+This pipeline downloads and extracts the relevant 8-day aggregated MODIS LST data to the extent of the WRF domain in EPSG:3338, and downsamples the WRF to this grid.
+This downsampling occurs because although both products are "1km" resolution, the MODIS rasters in this area are less resolute than WRF when reprojected to EPSG:3338.

 Legacy code for exploratory analysis and processing 20km WRF/MODIS alignment is currently retained.

-## Running this code
+## Using this codebase

-#### 0.) software
+### 0.) software

 This codebase is designed to be run with `pipenv`.